 Ergonomics and Aerosol Technology

-Ergonomics and Aerosol Technology includes four areas, which deals with the interaction between people, technical systems and the environment in different ways.
+Ergonomics and Aerosol Technology includes five areas, which deals with the interaction between people, technical systems and the environment in different ways.

 Aerosol technology - the study of aerosols (ultra-fine, airborne particles): properties, health risks, measuring techniques, clean-room technology, product hygiene and pharmaceutical applications.